philtgun/philtgun.github.io/_posts/2017-02-04-leap-synth.md

 Since forever I had this idea about creating and altering music or sound with just a wave of a hand.
 With more free time available after I finished my master's and reduced amount of procrastination, I set a goal to at least do some fun project that is related to this idea.
 And after [LEAP Motion](https://www.leapmotion.com/) controller was ordered and delivered to my door I had no excuses to postpone it any longer.

 For my first proof-of-concept, I decided to make a simple synthesizer that will take input from LEAP and use the distance to hand as one parameter to generate simple sound.
 So here I present to you simple tutorial on how to do integrate LEAP as a controller into [PureData](https://puredata.info/) (PD).
 I will be using Ubuntu environment (Kubuntu 16.06), but I believe it can be easily done for other Debian-based distributions and not so easily, but still possible on other ones.
-Source code is [available on GitHub](https://github.com/philtgun/leap-chuck-demo) under GPLv3.

 {% include youtube.html id='VDKKXf6C7zQ' %}